hyperledger/indy-node/docs/requests.md

 *Request Example*:
 ```
 {

-    'operation': {
-        'type': '102',
+    'reqType': '102',
-        'signature_type': 'CL',
-        'ref': 10,
+    'reqVersion': '1',
+    'protocolVersion': 1,

     'data': {
+        'signatureType': 'CL',
+        'schemaRef': 10,
+        'publicKeys': {
             'primary': ....,
             'revocation': ....
         }
     },

-    'identifier': 'L5AD5g65TDQr1PPHHRoiGf',
+    'reqMetadata': {
-    'reqId': 1514280215504647,
+        'reqId': 1514215425836443,
-    'protocolVersion': 1,
+        'senderDid': 'L5AD5g65TDQr1PPHHRoiGf',
-    'signature': '5ZTp9g4SP6t73rH2s8zgmtqdXyTuSMWwkLvfV1FD6ddHCpwTY5SAsp8YmLWnTgDnPXfJue3vJBWjy89bSHvyMSdS'
+        'signature': '4X3skpoEK2DRgZxQ9PwuEvCJpL8JHdQ8X4HDDFyztgqE15DM2ZnkvrAh9bQY16egVinZTzwHqznmnkaFM4jjyDgd',
+        'multiSignature': null
     }
+}
 ```

 *Reply Example*:
 ```
 {
     'op': 'REPLY',

+    'reqType': '102',
+    'reqVersion': '1',
+    'protocolVersion': 1,

-    'result': {
+    'txn': {
-        'type': '102',
+        `txnType`: '102',
+        `txnVersion`: '1',
+        `data`: {
-        'identifier': 'L5AD5g65TDQr1PPHHRoiGf',
+            'did': 'L5AD5g65TDQr1PPHHRoiGf',
-        'reqId': 1514280215504647,
-        'signature': '5ZTp9g4SP6t73rH2s8zgmtqdXyTuSMWwkLvfV1FD6ddHCpwTY5SAsp8YmLWnTgDnPXfJue3vJBWjy89bSHvyMSdS',
-        'signatures': None,

-        'seqNo': 11,
-        `txnTime': 1514303194,

-        'rootHash': '5vasvo2NUAD7Gq8RVxJZg1s9F7cBpuem1VgHKaFP8oBm',
-        'auditPath': ['Cdsoz17SVqPodKpe6xmY2ZgJ9UcywFDZTRgWSAYM96iA', '66BCs5tG7qnfK6egnDsvcx2VSNH6z1Mfo9WmhLSExS6b'],

-        'signature_type': 'CL',
+            'signatureType': 'CL',
-        'ref': 10,
+            'schemaRef': 10,
-        'data': {
+            'publicKeys': {
                 'primary': ....,
                 'revocation': ....
             }
         }
+        `reqMetadata`: {
+            'reqId': 1514215425836443,
+            'senderDid': 'L5AD5g65TDQr1PPHHRoiGf',
+            'signature': '4X3skpoEK2DRgZxQ9PwuEvCJpL8JHdQ8X4HDDFyztgqE15DM2ZnkvrAh9bQY16egVinZTzwHqznmnkaFM4jjyDgd',
+            'multiSignature': null
+        },
+        `txnMetadata`: {
+            'creationTime': 1514211268,
+            'seqNo': 302,
         }
+    },

+    'ledgerMetadata': {
+        'ledgerId': 1,
+        'rootHash': 'DqQ7G4fgDHBfdfVLrE6DCdYyyED1fY5oKw76aDeFsLVr',
+        'size': 302,
+    }

+    'stateMetadata': {
+        'timestamp': 1514214795,
+        'poolRootHash': 'TfMhX3KDjrqq94Wj7BHV9sZrgivZyjbHJ3cGRG4h1Zj',
+        'rootHash': '7Wdj3rrMCZ1R1M78H4xK5jxikmdUUGW2kbfJQ1HoEpK',
+    },

+    'multiSignature': {
+        'value': 'RTyxbErBLcmTHBLj1rYCAEpMMkLnL65kchGni2tQczqzomYWZx9QQpLvnvNN5rD2nXkqaVW3USGak1vyAgvj2ecAKXQZXwcfosmnsBvRrH3M2M7cJeZSVWJCACfxMWuxAoMRtuaE2ABuDz6NFcUctXcSa4rdZFkxh5GoLYFqU4og6b',
+        'participants': ['Delta', 'Gamma', 'Alpha']
+    },

+    'auditPath': ['Cdsoz17SVqPodKpe6xmY2ZgJ9UcywFDZTRgWSAYM96iA', '3phchUcMsnKFk2eZmcySAWm2T5rnzZdEypW7A5SKi1Qt'],
+}
 ```

 ### NODE
 Adds a new node to the pool, or updates existing node in the pool.

-- `data` (dict):

-    Data associated with the Node:

-    - `alias` (string): Node's alias
-    - `blskey` (base58-encoded string; optional): BLS multi-signature key as base58-encoded string (it's needed for BLS signatures and state proofs support)
-    - `client_ip` (string; optional): Node's client listener IP address, that is the IP clients use to connect to the node when sending read and write requests (ZMQ with TCP)
-    - `client_port` (string; optional): Node's client listener port, that is the port clients use to connect to the node when sending read and write requests (ZMQ with TCP)
-    - `node_ip` (string; optional): The IP address other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)
-    - `node_port` (string; optional): The port other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)
-    - `services` (array of strings; optional): the service of the Node. `VALIDATOR` is the only supported one now.

-- `dest` (base58-encoded string):
+- `did` (base58-encoded string):

     Target Node's DID as base58-encoded string for 16 or 32 bit DID value.
-    It differs from `identifier` metadata field, where `identifier` is the DID of the transaction submitter (Steward's DID).
+    It differs from `senderDid` metadata field, where `senderDid` is the DID of the transaction submitter (Steward's DID).

-    *Example*: `identifier` is a DID of a Steward creating a new Node, and `dest` is the DID of this Node.
+    *Example*: `senderDid` is a DID of a Steward creating a new Node, and `did` is the DID of this Node.

 - `verkey` (base58-encoded string; optional):

     Target Node verification key as base58-encoded string.
-    It may absent if `dest` is 32-bit cryptonym CID.
+    It may absent if `did` is 32-bit cryptonym CID.

+- `alias` (string):

+    Node's alias

+- `blskey` (base58-encoded string; optional):

+    BLS multi-signature key as base58-encoded string (it's needed for BLS signatures and state proofs support)

+- `clientIp` (string; optional):

+    Node's client listener IP address, that is the IP clients use to connect to the node when sending read and write requests (ZMQ with TCP)

+- `clientPort` (string; optional):

+    Node's client listener port, that is the port clients use to connect to the node when sending read and write requests (ZMQ with TCP)

+- `nodeIp` (string; optional):

+    The IP address other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)

+- `nodePort` (string; optional):

+    The port other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)

+- `services` (array of strings; optional):

+    The service of the Node. `VALIDATOR` is the only supported one now.

-If there is no NODE transaction with the specified Node ID (`dest`), then it can be considered as creation of a new NODE.
+If there is no NODE transaction with the specified Node ID (`did`), then it can be considered as creation of a new NODE.

-If there is a NODE transaction with the specified Node ID (`dest`), then this is update of existing NODE.
+If there is a NODE transaction with the specified Node ID (`did`), then this is update of existing NODE.
 In this case we can specify only the values we would like to override.
 All unspecified values remain the same.
-So, if a Steward wants to rotate BLS key, then it's sufficient to send a NODE transaction with `dest` and a new `blskey` in `data`.
+So, if a Steward wants to rotate BLS key, then it's sufficient to send a NODE transaction with `did` and a new `blskey`.
-There is no need to specify all other fields in `data`, and they will remain the same.
+There is no need to specify all other fields, and they will remain the same.

 *Request Example*:
 ```
 {

-    'operation': {
-        'type': '0'
+    'reqType': '0',
+    'reqVersion': '1',
+    'protocolVersion': 1,

     'data': {
+        'did': '6HoV7DUEfNDiUP4ENnSC4yePja8w7JDQJ5uzVgyW4nL8'
         'alias': 'Node1',
-     		'client_ip': '127.0.0.1',
+        'clientIp': '127.0.0.1',
-     		'client_port': 7588,
+        'clientPort': 7588,
-     		'node_ip': '127.0.0.1',
+        'nodeIp': '127.0.0.1',
-     		'node_port': 7587,
+        'nodePort': 7587,
         'blskey': '00000000000000000000000000000000',
-     		'services': ['VALIDATOR']}
+        'services': ['VALIDATOR']
-     	} ,
-     	'dest': '6HoV7DUEfNDiUP4ENnSC4yePja8w7JDQJ5uzVgyW4nL8'
     },

-    'identifier': '21BPzYYrFzbuECcBV3M1FH',
+    'reqMetadata': {
-    'reqId': 1514304094738044,
+        'reqId': 1514215425836443,
-    'protocolVersion': 1,
+        'senderDid': 'L5AD5g65TDQr1PPHHRoiGf',
-    'signature': '3YVzDtSxxnowVwAXZmxCG2fz1A38j1qLrwKmGEG653GZw7KJRBX57Stc1oxQZqqu9mCqFLa7aBzt4MKXk4MeunVj',
+        'signature': '4X3skpoEK2DRgZxQ9PwuEvCJpL8JHdQ8X4HDDFyztgqE15DM2ZnkvrAh9bQY16egVinZTzwHqznmnkaFM4jjyDgd',
+        'multiSignature': null
     }
+}
 ```

 *Reply Example*:
 ```
 {
     'op': 'REPLY',

+    'reqType': '0',
+    'reqVersion': '1',
+    'protocolVersion': 1,

-    'result': {
+    'txn': {
-        'type': '0',
+        `txnType`: '0',
-        'identifier': '21BPzYYrFzbuECcBV3M1FH',
-        'reqId': 1514304094738044,
-        'signature': '3YVzDtSxxnowVwAXZmxCG2fz1A38j1qLrwKmGEG653GZw7KJRBX57Stc1oxQZqqu9mCqFLa7aBzt4MKXk4MeunVj',
-        'signatures': None,

-        'seqNo': 5,
-        `txnTime': 1514304116,

-        'rootHash': 'DvpkQ2aADvQawmrzvTTjF9eKQxjDkrCbQDszMRbgJ6zV',
-        'auditPath': ['6GdvJfqTekMvzwi9wuEpfqMLzuN1T91kvgRBQLUzjkt6'],
+        `txnVersion`: '1',

-     	'data': {
+        `data`: {
+            'did': '6HoV7DUEfNDiUP4ENnSC4yePja8w7JDQJ5uzVgyW4nL8'
             'alias': 'Node1',
-     		'client_ip': '127.0.0.1',
+            'clientIp': '127.0.0.1',
-     		'client_port': 7588,
+            'clientPort': 7588,
-     		'node_ip': '127.0.0.1',
+            'nodeIp': '127.0.0.1',
-     		'node_port': 7587,
+            'nodePort': 7587,
             'blskey': '00000000000000000000000000000000',
-     		'services': ['VALIDATOR']}
+            'services': ['VALIDATOR']
-     	} ,
-     	'dest': '6HoV7DUEfNDiUP4ENnSC4yePja8w7JDQJ5uzVgyW4nL8'
         }
+        `reqMetadata`: {
+            'reqId': 1514215425836443,
+            'senderDid': 'L5AD5g65TDQr1PPHHRoiGf',
+            'signature': '4X3skpoEK2DRgZxQ9PwuEvCJpL8JHdQ8X4HDDFyztgqE15DM2ZnkvrAh9bQY16egVinZTzwHqznmnkaFM4jjyDgd',
+            'multiSignature': null
+        },
+        `txnMetadata`: {
+            'creationTime': 1514211268,
+            'seqNo': 10,
+        }
+    },

+    'ledgerMetadata': {
+        'ledgerId': 0,
+        'rootHash': 'DqQ7G4fgDHBfdfVLrE6DCdYyyED1fY5oKw76aDeFsLVr',
+        'size': 10,
+    }

+    'stateMetadata': {
+        'timestamp': 1514214795,
+        'poolRootHash': 'TfMhX3KDjrqq94Wj7BHV9sZrgivZyjbHJ3cGRG4h1Zj',
+        'rootHash': '7Wdj3rrMCZ1R1M78H4xK5jxikmdUUGW2kbfJQ1HoEpK',
+    },

+    'multiSignature': {
+        'value': 'RTyxbErBLcmTHBLj1rYCAEpMMkLnL65kchGni2tQczqzomYWZx9QQpLvnvNN5rD2nXkqaVW3USGak1vyAgvj2ecAKXQZXwcfosmnsBvRrH3M2M7cJeZSVWJCACfxMWuxAoMRtuaE2ABuDz6NFcUctXcSa4rdZFkxh5GoLYFqU4og6b',
+        'participants': ['Delta', 'Gamma', 'Alpha']
+    },

+    'auditPath': ['Cdsoz17SVqPodKpe6xmY2ZgJ9UcywFDZTRgWSAYM96iA', '3phchUcMsnKFk2eZmcySAWm2T5rnzZdEypW7A5SKi1Qt'],
 }
 ```